HrishikeshKanabar/Auto-ReadMe-Generator/Develop/generatedReadme/genratedReadMe.md

-  # My ReadME
+  # My readme

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  You can quickly and easily genrate a ReadmeFile by using command line application.
-This allows project creator to devote more time working on the project.
+  You can quickly and easily generate a README file by using a command-line application to generate one.
+This allows the project creator to devote more time working on the project.

   ## Table of content